robenkleene/design-references/after-effects/after-effects-keyframes.md

 - `⌥⌘A`: Select all visible keyframes
 - Select all keyframes for a property by clicking the property name in the layer panel

+## Moving Keyframes

+- There's no way to move a keyframe to a specific time code, but moving the playhead to a specific time code, and then dragging the keyframe to the playhead while holding `⇧` (to snap to the playhead) works pretty well.

 ## Properties

 - `⌥P`: Add a position keyframe